foxdonut/meiosis/docs/lessons/services.md

 [Table of Contents](toc.html)

-## Services and Computed Properties
+## Services and Accepted State

 [James Forbes](https://james-forbes.com) shared his idea of _Services_.
-In this section, we'll look at James' version using streams, and another version using a separate computed state function and a service trigger.
+In this section, we'll look at James' version using streams, and another version using a separate accepted state function and a service trigger.
 For the latter, we'll use two variants, one with [Barney Carroll](https://barneycarroll.com)'s [Patchinko](https://github.com/barneycarroll/patchinko), and one with function patches.